microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 ---|---
 `jarFile` | Specify the jar file location, optional if the jar file location is: `${project.build.directory}/${project.build.finalName}.jar`

+### NONE Deployment
+If you do not want to deploy anything, just simply set the `<deploymentType>` to `NONE`.

 ### AUTO Deployment
 This is the default deployment type used by the plugin.
 It will inspect `<packaging>` field in the pom file to decide how to deploy the artifact.
 If the `<packaging>` is set to `war`, the plugin will use war deployment.
-On the other hand, if the `<packaging>` is set to `jar`, the plugin will use jar deployment.
+If the `<packaging>` is set to `jar`, the plugin will use jar deployment.
+Otherwise, the plugin will skip the deployment, which is the same as `NONE` deployment.

 > Note: If you want the plugin to inspect the `<packaging>` field.
 Just not set `<deploymentType>` in the configuration.
 The plugin will use `AUTO` deployment as default.

 ### FTP Deployment
-You can deploy your **WAR** file and other artifacts/resources to Web App via FTP.
+You can deploy your artifacts/resources to Web App via FTP.
 The following example shows all configuration elements.

 ```xml
 <plugin>